open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 time they [emit a LogRecord](#emit-a-logrecord) to ensure they have the most up-to-date response.

-Note: Adding a new parameter is a breaking change.
+Note: Adding a parameter is a breaking change.
 This was decided with arguments as follows:

 * Allowing expandable set of parameters would decrase the ergonmics in some